 “I saw first-hand the difference the trips made to people and witnessed what a boost it was to many of their recovery paths.

 “I would like to thank all of those who voted to help us to deliver the project again this summer and continue our respected and forward-thinking work in mental health, and Regular Cleaning and the club for making the donation.”

-A number of clients from the programme were invited to a pitchside photograph, with represenatives from the Community Trust, Fans' Forum and the club ahead of Charlton’s game against Bradford City on Tuesday.
+A number of clients from the programme were invited to a pitchside photograph ahead of Charlton’s 13 February game against Bradford City.

 You can see a short video with Nifemi and Psalm below.